The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Introduction

 The accretion of matter onto black holes involves a number of astrophysical processes.
-The black hole captures mass and magnetic field flux with a rate of $\dot{M}$ and $\dot{\Phi}_{\bf B}$, respectively.
-The differential accretion flow in the Kerr space time is a highly non-linear process involving plasma processes such as turbulence, the magneto-rotational instability, magnetic field reconnection, and shocks.
-Although thin disks have been simulated \citep[e.g.][]{2010MNRAS.408..752P,2010ApJ...711..959N}, a solid understanding of their actual structure is still missing.
-For example, \citet{2018ApJ...857...34Z} find that accretion disks threaded with a vertical magnetic field accrete matter mostly through the magnetically dominated region above and below the accretion disk (coronal accretion) and not, as previously thought, mainly through the center of the disk.
-Magnetohydrodynamic simulations largely neglect plasma processes such as magnetic reconnection which may lead to the creation of new dynamically important components such as pair plasma.
-The accretion flow converts gravitational energy into magnetic field, heat, bulk motion kinetic energy, and radiation.
+The black hole captures mass and magnetic field flux with rates of $\dot{M}$ and $\dot{\Phi}_{\bf B}$, respectively.
+The differential accretion flow in the Kerr spacetime is a highly nonlinear process involving plasma processes such as turbulence, the MRI, magnetic field reconnection, and shocks.
+Although thin disks have been simulated \citep[e.g.,][]{2010MNRAS.408..752P,2010ApJ...711..959N}, a solid understanding of their actual structure is still missing.
+For example, \citet{2018ApJ...857...34Z} find that accretion disks threaded with a vertical magnetic field may accrete matter mostly through the magnetically dominated region above and below the accretion disk (coronal accretion) and not, as previously thought, through the disk.
+Magnetohydrodynamic simulations largely neglect plasma processes such as magnetic reconnection, which may lead to the creation of new dynamically important components such as pair plasma.
+The accretion flow converts gravitational energy, and possibly also rotational energy from the black hole \citep{1977MNRAS.179..433B}, into magnetic field, heat, bulk motion kinetic energy, radiation, and possibly into the masses of created pairs.
 The observer finally sees the radiation escaping the system, as well as some of the mechanical energy going into winds and the jet.